How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 When To Go: Spring (March to May) for cherry blossoms, Summer (June to August) for festival season, Fall (September to November) for epic fall foliage.

 Where To Stay: If you’re doing a lot of sightseeing, stay near the Kyoto Station area.
 We like Richmond Hotel Premier Kyoto Ekimae.
-For a traditional ryokan experience, go with Nazuna Kyoto Gosho — this one’s definitely a splurge, but it’s the perfect home base to pair with your Kyoto experience.
+For a traditional ryokan experience, Nazuna Kyoto Gosho is a splurge-worthy stay.

 Nearest Airport: Kansai International Airport (KIX) and Itami Airport (ITM).
-While KIX is further from Kyoto than ITM, it is a larger airport with more international flight options.
+While KIX is further from Kyoto than ITM, it’s the larger airport with more international flights.

-Must-Do’s: Visit the Fushimi Inari Shrine and Kiyomizudera Temple, stroll through the Arashiyama Bamboo Forest, experience a traditional tea ceremony, explore the traditional streets of the Miyagawa-cho District, and eat all the matcha desserts you can fit in your stomach!
+Must-Do’s: Visit the Fushimi Inari Shrine, experience a traditional tea ceremony, explore the traditional streets of the Miyagawa-cho District, and eat all the matcha desserts you can fit in your stomach!

 Currency: the Japanese yen (¥) – click for current conversion rates